If we don’t win, you don’t pay.

 The at-fault party’s insurance will not compensate your lost earnings in the early days following an accident.
 PIP coverage might help you receive short-term or long-term disability payments from your workplace if you were hurt in a car accident or another motor vehicle collision.

 Your policy does not cover Insurance-related expenses.
-If you get a settlement, these costs will generally have to be reimbursed.
+If you get a settlement, these costs will generally be reimbursed.
 You can also use any of these if you have vacation time, sick time, paid time off, or other forms of “comp” time from your existing employer.

 Do Worker’s Compensation Laws Prevent Me From Recovering From Others?